RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Peeling skin

-These reactions are rare, but may be serious.
-It’s important to contact your healthcare provider as soon as possible if you experience any of these side effects after taking either finasteride or dutasteride.
+These reactions are rare, but may be signs of a serious problem.
+It’s important to contact your healthcare provider as soon as possible for medical advice if you experience any of these side effects after taking either finasteride or dutasteride.

 Although finasteride may lower overall prostate cancer risk for men, some research suggests that it may be associated with an increased risk of high-grade prostate cancer in older men.